JAForbes/z4/notes.md

 But I guess the way to do that is a mutation.
 But then notifications wouldn't fire.

----

-Could make `get` exit early once we have a single result as most of the time we are getting 1 value out of a query.

-But this would only speed up get if the finalOp was a very long list

-E.g. a pluck on a list of 1000 items where you only want one.

-Instead of passing down that we only want 1, we could use a generator and yield per result.

-`.$all` could be [...get()] and `query()` could be `get().next().value`

 On that note, queries should be iterators.